This date paste recipe uses very few simple ingredients and is the perfect healthy sweetener. It can be used in so many ways and is so easy!

 - If you are not using a high speed blender (and using a food processor or regular blender) then you may want to soak your dates in hot water for about 30 minutes to soften them before you make it.

-Recipes with dates
+Recipes with Date Paste

 - Chocolate Chip Cookies